-The BEHG applies to all CO2 emissions resulting from the combustion of heating and motor fuels that are placed on the market.
+The BEHG applies to all CO2 emissions resulting from the combustion of heating and motor fuels such as coke & coal that are placed on the market.
 According to the Energy Tax Act, all fuels are deemed to be placed on the market when the tax liability arises.

 The main reportable fuels subject to energy tax include: